-A Master’s of Music graduate of Southern Methodist University, Dallas TX, in Voice Performance from Newcastle University (UK), and Conservatory of Music of Vibo Valentia (Italy) and University of Calabria, she was inducted as a member of the American Honor Society PKL for Outstanding Achievements in Music in 2007.
-Francesca Placanica has a long-time experience as a vocal technique teacher, coaching amateurs and professionals in private academies and choirs, in particular at the Meadows School of Arts, SMU Dallas (Assistant Lecturer for Italian Diction for Singers), the University Choir of University of Calabria and the St. Andrew’s Presbyterian Church Choir in Dallas (Vocal Technique Coach), and lately as a diction and vocal consultant for the recording Atalante (Destino Classics), a project directed by Erin Headley, which won Recording of the Year 2011 on the MusicWeb International.
+A Master’s of Music graduate of Southern Methodist University, Dallas TX, in Voice Performance from Newcastle University (UK), and Conservatory of Music of Vibo Valentia (Italy) and University of Calabria, I was inducted as a member of the American Honor Society PKL for Outstanding Achievements in Music in 2007.
+I also have a long-time experience as a vocal technique teacher, coaching amateurs and professionals in private academies and choirs, in particular at the Meadows School of Arts, SMU Dallas (Assistant Lecturer for Italian Diction for Singers), the University Choir of University of Calabria and the St. Andrew’s Presbyterian Church Choir in Dallas (Vocal Technique Coach), and as a diction and vocal consultant for the recording Atalante (Destino Classics), a project directed by Erin Headley, which won Recording of the Year 2011 on the MusicWeb International.

-Francesca Placanica studied opera and classical vocal repertoires with Anna Vandi, Laura Sarti, Nelly Miricioiou, Dale Dietert, and Richard Wistreich and opera scene with Italo Nunziata, Maria Luisa Bigai, Marciem Bazell and Hank Hammett.
-She was selected as a participant of the Guildhall London Summer Masterclasses in 2009 and by Academia Tibor Varga in Sion in Summer 2010 and 2011.
+I studied opera and voice with Anna Vandi, Laura Sarti, Nelly Miricioiou, Dale Dietert, and Richard Wistreich and opera scene with Italo Nunziata, Maria Luisa Bigai, Marciem Bazell and Hank Hammett, and participated to numerous summer programmes after selection, such as the Guildhall London Summer Masterclasses and the Academia Tibor Varga in Sion.

-A PhD graduate from University of Southampton (2013), during her time there, Francesca Placanica collaborated with early music ensembles led by internationally established performers Liz Kenny and Erin Headley.
-Involved in numerous projects as a soloist, she has performed recitals in major concert venues in the South of England, such as the Turner Sims Concert Hall, Southampton City Art Gallery and St. Michael’s Church, and at the Lauderdale House in London in October 2011.
+During my time at the University of Southampton, where I obtained my PhD in 2013, I collaborated with early music ensembles led by internationally established performers Liz Kenny and Erin Headley.
+I got involved in numerous projects as a soloist, and performed recitals in major concert venues in the South of England, such as the Turner Sims Concert Hall, Southampton City Art Gallery and St. Michael’s Church, and at the Lauderdale House in London in October 2011.
 In UK, previous work also includes: Soprano soloist in Haydn’s Lord Nelson Mass, performed in St. Olave’s Church in York and St John’s Church in Newcastle upon Tyne with the Durham Castle Chapel Choir (2005); Soprano soloist in the New Vocal Ensemble of University of Newcastle upon Tyne for madrigals and duets by Monteverdi and Italian early Baroque composers under the direction of Richard Wistreich.

-Francesca is a proud native of Caulonia (RC, Italy), a small town by the Ionian sea full of sun, music, and tradition.
+Francesca is a proud native of Caulonia (RC, Italy), a small and sunny musical town by the Ionian sea.